fable-compiler/Fable/docs/plugins.md

 [do-expressions](http://wiki.ecmascript.org/doku.php?id=strawman:do_expressions)
 in particular greatly simplifies the compilation to JS from an expression-based language like F#.

-In between these two ASTs, Fables sneaks its own one.
+In between these two ASTs, Fable sneaks its own one.
 The reason for that is to have something more manageable than the AST provided by the F# compiler for internal transformation and optimizations.
 Plugins will mostly work against this intermediate AST.